coffeebe4code/wisc/README.md

 `{}` - scoping block.
 A file is an implicit scope block.

 `.` - indicates properties on a type.
-Also used for accessing those properties.
+Also used for accessing those properties. and accessing functions declared for a type or interface.

-`,` - hook identifier.
-Used for implementing interfaces.

 `%` - builtin identifier.
-These are functions that are embedded in the language.
+These are functions that are embedded in the language, and are specific to the arch + OS.

 `'` - type indication identifier.

-`$` - string templating.
+`$` - used in string templating.

 `...` - variadic identifer.

 `_` - rest identifier.
 Used in case matching

-`& * ? / | .` - are reserved for now.
+`& * ? / | ` - are reserved for now.

 ---
 #### Functions